Meet the first Assamese singer who faked tens of millions of views on Vevo

 Hazarika's first video "Hum Badal Gaye" launched in 2013 was twice removed by YouTube as found to be in Violation of TOU #4 Section H (i.e. use of an automated system for fabricating video views), once in August 2013 and then again in November 2013

-On November 20, 2013 the Head of Finance at Vevo said that „YouTube looked into this video and confirmed that views were definitely gamed and would not true up for this"
+On November 20, 2013 the Head of Finance at Vevo said that „YouTube looked into this video and confirmed that views were definitely gamed and would not true up for this"; on the other hand, Axl Hazarika claimed that his promotional activities were based on "regular Facebook services"

 In October 2014, Hazarika asked if Vevo could approve a new label channel for his "Elektrokore", a record label allegedly headquartered in Dublin, Ireland

-Vevo would approve artist channels only and although I was aware that the chances of getting a label channel approved were very small, on October 14th, 2014 I asked Vevo if they could make an exception for this one
+Vevo would approve artist channels only and I knew that the chance of getting a label centric channel approved was very small; yet on October 14, 2014 I asked Vevo if they could make an exception for this one

-9 days later I received an email from the Coordinator at Content Operations at Vevo stating that the label channel for "Elektrokore" would be approved; I was surprised indeed, but I thought that Vevo's decision was based upon some relevant references of Elektrokore's and the success of Axl Hazarika's channel; however, Elektrokore never existed either as a company or a business name:
+9 days later I received an email from the Coordinator at Content Operations at Vevo stating that the label channel for "Elektrokore" would be approved; I was surprised indeed, but I thought that Vevo's decision was based upon some relevant references and the previous success of Axl Hazarika's channel

-"ElektrokoreMusicVevo" was officially approved on October 28th, 2014; the revenues on both Axl Hazarika's and Elektrokore's channel started increasing really rapidly
+"ElektrokoreMusicVevo" was officially approved on October 28, 2014; the revenues on both Axl Hazarika's and Elektrokore's channel started increasing rapidly

-According to Vevo's official royalty reports for November 2014, there were tens of millions of views reported as legitimate on Axl Hazarika's and Elektrokore's channels on Vevo.com; Vevo did not report any suspicious activities
+According to Vevo's official royalty reports for November 2014, there were millions of views reported as legitimate on Axl Hazarika's and Elektrokore's channels on Vevo.com; Vevo did not report any suspicious activity

-According to Vevo's official royalty reports for December 2014, there were other tens of millions of views reported as legitimate on Axl Hazarika's and Elektrokore's channels on Vevo.com; Vevo did not report any suspicious activities
+According to Vevo's official royalty reports for December 2014, there were other millions of views reported as legitimate on Axl Hazarika's and Elektrokore's channels on Vevo.com; Vevo did not report any suspicious activity

-According to the number of video views on Vevo.com in the first half of January 2015, the revenues generated on Axl Hazarika's and Elektrokore's Vevo channels would have increased even more for that month, but the view counter for both of these channels on Vevo.com got frozen overnight and the views did not increase anymore; Vevo, however, still did not report any suspicious activities
+According to the number of video views on Vevo.com in the first half of January 2015, the revenues generated on Axl Hazarika's and Elektrokore's Vevo channels would have increased even more, but the view counter on both of these channels on Vevo.com got frozen overnight and the views did not increase anymore; Vevo, however, still did not report any suspicious activity

-The reports for January 2015 were delayed; Ms. Lucilla Green, Royalties Manager at Merlin said that "Vevo are just short on resources at the moment hence for the delay in December and January reporting, but a new member of staff is starting this month so February should be back on track."
+The reports for January 2015 were delayed and it didn't look well; Lucilla Green, Royalties Manager at Merlin said that "Vevo are just short on resources at the moment hence for the delay in December and January reporting, but a new member of staff is starting this month so February should be back on track."

-At that time, I had no idea that "short on resources" meant that the aforementioned Head of Finance had left Vevo in February 2015
+Being "short on resources" actually meant that the aforementioned Head of Finance had left Vevo in February 2015; we anticipated the troubles and unfortunately, we were right about it

-On April 13, 2015 I found that the most of the video views generated on Axl Hazarika's and Elektrokore's channels in January 2015 were excluded from the January royalty report, although Vevo did not report any suspicious activities
+On April 13, 2015 we found that the most of the video views on Axl Hazarika's and Elektrokore's channels generated in January 2015 were excluded from the January royalty report; the same thing will happen to some other profitable channels in the coming months too

-On April 20, 2015 VIDYPS 79 was paid the Vevo royalties for November 2014; the money was first sent through Merlin, as usual; Vevo did not report any suspicious activities
+On April 20, 2015 VIDYPS 79 was regularly paid the Vevo royalties for November 2014; Vevo did not report any suspicious activity, although it was clear that some kind of irregularity must have been detected